olivernn/davis.js/README.markdown

 Davis.js requires jQuery 1.4.2+ as well as a modern browser that supports HTML5 history.pushState and the onpopstate event.
 At the moment that means FireFox 4+, Safari 5+, Chrome, iOS Safari 4+, Android Browser 2.2+.

-In all other browser Davis.js will currently fail pretty hard, fallback to hash location routing is a future possibility.
+In all other browsers Davis.js is currently unsupported, all links and forms will have their default behaviour.
+You can bind to the 'unsupported' event on an app to handle this situation in your code.
+Fallback to `location.hash` and `onhashchange` is a possibility in the future.

 ## Installation